MeterianHQ/meterian-github-action/README.md

 **Optional** - Any additional Meterian CLI options.
 Find out more about these via the [Meterian PDF manual](https://www.meterian.com/documents/meterian-cli-manual.pdf).

-## Outputs

-### `exit_code`

-The exit code representing the client scan outcome:
-- +1: failure on the security score
-- +2: failure on the stability score
-- +4: failure on the licensing score

-Find out more in the [Meterian PDF manual](https://www.meterian.com/documents/meterian-cli-manual.pdf).

 ## How to configure and use the action